beego/beedoc/en-US/advantage/docs.md

 	1. The request's router address.
 	2. Supported request methods.
 Wrap in `[]`.
 Use `,` to separate multiple methods.

-## Generate document automatically
+## Generate documentation automatically

 Make it work by following the steps:
 1. Enable docs by setting `EnableDocs = true` in `conf/app.conf`.
-2. Use `bee run -downdoc=true -gendoc=true` to run your API application and rebuild document automatically.
+2. Use `bee run -downdoc=true -gendoc=true` to run your API application and rebuild documentation automatically.
 3. Visit `swagger document from API project's URL and port.  (see item #1 below)

-Your API document is available now.
-Open your browser and check it.
+Your API documentation is available now.
+Open your browser and check it out.

 ![](../images/docs.png)